 Loppet is a Scandinavian term which translates roughly to “adventure over uncertain terrain.”

 Most years, for the Loppet Foundation, that means planning events to accommodate uncertain snow and weather conditions.
 This year, in the shadow of COVID-19, the term takes on a whole new meaning.
 We, like you, do not know what the future will bring.
 However, we do know that our staff and volunteers will work with diligence, creativity, and commitment to ensure a great event despite the current global situation.
-The information below will continue to be updated as it becomes available.

 After much deliberation, we have chosen to cancel some of our events which do not lend themselves well to social distancing requirements.
 These events include the 2021 Captain Ken’s Kubb Tournament, the Crew Ski Loppet, the Chuck & Don’s Skijor Sprints, the Freewheel Fat Tire Sprints, the Skate Ski Sprints, and the MYSL SuperCarnival.